Albanian name

+Albanian given names are traditionally originally-Albanian names or religious names (Islamic or Christian).

 Given names

 While in Kosovo, Montenegro and North Macedonia, Albanian ("Illyrian") and religious names are quite common, in Albania proper, Albanian or Muslim names are rarely given.
-This is partly a result of the high net emigration rate of Albania and the desire of most Albanian emigrants to assimilate internationally.
-Another factor is the secularisation that took place during Socialist rule, which discouraged explicitly Christian or Muslim given names.
-In 2014, among the 20 most commonly used given names for newborn children in Albania, there was not a single Albanian name.
+That is the result of the high net emigration rate of Albania and the desire of most Albanian emigrants to assimilate internationally.
+Another factor is the secularisation that took place during the communist rule, which discouraged explicitly Christian or Muslim given names.
+In 2014, among the 20 most commonly used given names for newborn children in Albania was not a single Albanian name.
 Instead, "international" (Christian or English) names were most popular.

-Traditionally, given names in Albania did not have Albanian origins because they were religious names, either Christian or Islamic.
-In Communist Albania, an Illyrian origin of the Albanians (without denying "Pelasgian roots", a theory which has been revitalized today) continued to play a significant role in Albanian nationalism, resulting in a revival of given names supposedly of Illyrian origin, at the expense of given names associated with Christianity or Islam.
-This trend originated with the 19th century Rilindja, but became more common after 1944, when it became the Socialist government's policy to heavily discourage religious given names.
-Ideologically acceptable names were listed in the Fjalor me emra njerëzish (1982).
-These could be native Albanian words like Flutur ("butterfly"), ideologically communist ones like Marenglen (Marx-Engels-Lenin), or "Illyrian" ones compiled from epigraphy, e.g. from the necropolis at Dyrrhachion excavated in 1958–60.
+Traditionally, most given names in Albania did not have Albanian origins because they were religious names, either Christian or Islamic.
+During Communist Albania, an Illyrian origin of the Albanians (without denying "Pelasgian roots", a theory that has been revitalized today) continued to play a significant role in Albanian nationalism, resulting in a revival of given names supposedly of Illyrian origin, at the expense of given names associated with Christianity or Islam.
+The trend originated with the 19th century Rilindja, but became more common after 1944, when it became the government's policy to heavily discourage religious given names.
+Ideologically-acceptable names were listed in the Fjalor me emra njerëzish (1982).
+They could be native Albanian words like Flutur ("butterfly"), ideologically communist ones like Marenglen (Marx-Engels-Lenin), or "Illyrian" ones compiled from epigraphy: from the necropolis at Dyrrhachion excavated in 1958 to 1960.

 Surnames

 Many surnames in Albania have Islamic and Christian roots.

-Common last name endings include -aj, as well as common definite Albanian nominative singular endings: hence -i for originally masculine last names except for those previously ending in k, g, h or i, which have -u added; or -a/-ja for feminine names.
+Common last name endings include -aj, as well as common definite Albanian nominative singular endings: hence -i for originally masculine last names except for those previously ending in k, g, h or i, which add -u; that is replaced by -a/-ja for feminine names.
+The last name ending of -aj is patronymic as the -aj means "son of" the name put in before the suffix (e.g. Lucaj (son of Luca), Gjeloshaj (son of Gjelosh), Hasanaj (son of Hasan)).

-Many last names were originally surnames, many of these being either Muslim (Ahmeti, Rexhepi, etc.), Bektashi (Bektashi itself as a surname, Dervishi, Shehu, etc.) or Christian (Kristo(ja), Evangjeli, etc.), but a large number are neither and are simply from old Albanian secular names (Zogolli, Dushku, Shkoza etc.).
-Albanians frequently have surnames that don't match their actual religious identity, often because of recent secularization, religious intermarriage, relatively recent conversion in late Ottoman times (many Muslims have Christian names for this reason, while after the fall of communism some with Muslim ancestry have become practicing Christians and vice versa) or the practice of Ottoman Christians taking Muslim names due to Muslim dominance of society during those times.
-Names starting with Papa- usually indicate Christian origin but there are cases where it is followed by a Muslim element (i.e. Papazisi, a name held by Albanians of both Christian and Muslim heritage).
+Many last names were originally surnames, many of them being either Muslim (Ahmeti, Rexhepi, etc.), Bektashi (Bektashi itself as a surname, Dervishi, Shehu, etc.) or Christian (Kristo(ja), Evangjeli, etc.), but a large number are neither simply come from old Albanian secular names (Zogolli, Dushku, Shkoza etc.).
+Albanians frequently have surnames that do not match their actual religious identity, often because of recent secularization, religious intermarriage, relatively recent conversion in late Ottoman times (many Muslims have Christian names for that reason, and after the fall of communism, some Albanians with Muslim ancestry have become practicing Christians and vice versa) or the practice of Ottoman Christians taking Muslim names because of Muslim dominance of society during those times.
+Names starting with Papa- usually indicate Christian origin, but there are cases of them being followed by a Muslim element (i.e. Papazisi, a name held by Albanians of both Christian and Muslim heritage).